Twicefred/Writing/Innocent Blue/Innocent Chapter One.md

 Mona went quiet, looking at Francis.
 It took him a minute to realise that his audience was no longer focused on the images he was showing, but on himself.

 "I can tell," Mona said, laying an arm around her son.
-"You're no great mystery, Francis."
+"You're no great mystery, sweetheart.
+I'm so glad you're happy."

 --

 Francis had sold the homes of dead people before.
 Every case had been different, but the basic procedure never differed much.
 He would offer condolences and relate to whatever anecdote the family told him.
 Ultimately, it didn't matter much to his business.

 Patricia had made all the paperwork ready, and to his eyes it was all prim and proper.
 But this wasn't any ordinary house.
 Any old widow can tumble down the steps one day and without much delay, the vultures would descend to pick apart the estate for anything of value.
 That, curiously, hadn't been the case here.
-There wasn't much of economical value to be found, but there weren't any vultures either.</br>
+There wasn't much of economical value to be found, and there weren't any vultures either.</br>
 There's a special kind of loneliness to be found where a deceased person's belongings are left the way they are.
 Not even the base greed of all sentient beings calling out to anyone.

 "Francis!"
 Ricard called from out on the porch.
 The voice was different, but Francis had been called out onto the porch before.
 Francis put down the papers and walked out the front door.
 Ricard had finally taken off his sunglasses and had located one of the wicker couches on the veranda.
 "Come sit down," He said, smiling and holding two glasses of clear liquid with ice.
 Gin, Francis correctly guessed.